 Parents and others are welcome to visit district schools.
-For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the main office and must comply with all applicable district policies and procedures.
-When arriving on campus, all parents and other visitors should be prepared to show identification.
+For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the main office and comply with all applicable district policies and procedures.
+All visitors should be prepared to show identification.

-Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and only so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.
+Individuals may visit classrooms during instructional time only with approval of the principal and teacher.
+Visitors may not interfere with instruction or disrupt the normal school environment.
 Even if the visit is approved prior to the visitor's arrival, the individual must check in at the main office first.

-All visitors are expected to demonstrate the highest standards of courtesy and conduct; disruptive behavior will not be permitted.
+All visitors are expected to demonstrate the highest standards of courtesy and conduct.
+Disruptive behavior will not be permitted.